 As noted, vaping is very popular among young people and a reason for this is the abundant variety of flavors of electronic cigarettes.
-From cherry to apple, these fruity flavors are most definitely intriguing.
+With a variety of e liquids to choose from from cherry to apple, these fruity flavors are most definitely intriguing.

 Many flavored e-cigarettes contain diacetyl, which is a chemical known to cause severe respiratory disease when it is inhaled.
 Many of the other chemicals inside your vape have not been tested so it is unclear whether they are safe to inhale.
 Some believe that some flavors may be safer than others.

 “Just because vanilla flavor or crème flavor is okay in your cookies doesn’t mean it’s okay when you heat it and then inhale it,” said Amanda Dickinson, a developmental biologist at Virginia Commonwealth University.
 “It seems that it’s a roll of the dice.”

 Interestingly, Dickinson conducted a study where she investigated the effects of e-cigarette vapors on tadpole in order to see how a pregnant woman vaping would affect her embryos.

 Dickinson saw facial defects in some of the exposed tadpoles; however, she only saw these defects in tadpoles exposed to two of the six flavors tested.
 The tadpoles still developed clefts when exposed to nicotine-free flavors of the same flavors.